Mark W. Lippert: Knife attack

 During the attack and while being subdued by security, Kim screamed that the rival Koreas should be unified and told reporters that he had attacked Lippert to protest the annual United States–South Korean joint military exercises.
 Kim has a record of militant Korean nationalist activism; he attacked the Japanese ambassador to South Korea in 2010 and was sentenced to a three-year suspended prison term.
 On September 11, 2015, Kim was sentenced to twelve years in prison for the attack.

 Lippert was widely praised for his handling of the incident.
 Many commentators noted his cool and calm demeanor during the attack and his deft handling of public communications in the hours and days after.
 The leading Korean paper ran an editorial stating: "Kudos goes to the victim. ...
 [Lippert] remained calm even as he was rushed to the hospital.
 The scene left a deep impression on the public. ...
 It may not have been easy to keep a calm face with blood gushing down his neck, but Lippert did and assured the people around him that he was OK.
 As soon as he woke up from surgery, he wrote on his Twitter account that he was doing well.
 'Let's go together,' he wrote in Korean."
 Historian Max Boot wrote "By all accounts Mark Lippert ... is an exemplary Ambassador. ... he has further enhanced his reputation with the sang-froid with which he handled a vicious attack. ... his example shows how diplomats, too, serve on the front lines and deserve respect for the risks they run and what they can accomplish to advance our country's interests."

 Post-government career

-Since 2017, Lippert has been the vice president for international affairs at Boeing.
+Lippert was vice president for international affairs at Boeing beginning in 2017, and has served as executive vice president of Samsung Electronics America since 2020.